exyi/diplomka/diplomka/text/4-implementation-2-calculation.md

 ### Relative base rotation

-First, we need the coordinate system defined in @sec:basepair-metrics-ypr and illustrated in @fig:MMB_reference_frame-purinepluspyrimidine.
+First, we need the coordinate system defined in @sec:basepair-params-ypr and illustrated in @fig:MMB_reference_frame-purinepluspyrimidine.
 Similarly to the base plane, the coordinate system is represented by the origin position and its orthonormal basis (a rotation matrix).
 In this case, three atoms — three points in space define the coordinate system, and it can therefore be computed directly, without least squares fitting.
 First, we set the origin to **N1** for pyrimidines or **N9** for purines.